neoclide/coc-yaml/Readme.md

 ## Debug

-Add `"yaml.server.trace": "verbose"` to your `coc-settings.json` to get verbose output of LSP communication.
+Add `"yaml.trace.server": "verbose"` to your `coc-settings.json` to get verbose output of LSP communication.

 Open output channel by command: